HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 Once the secret is created inside the cluster, you can now reference them in their respective custom secret fields inside the `custom-values.yaml` under `security` section.
 See this [example](./optional_configure_credentials.md#configuring-credentials-from-secrets) for reference.

 !!! note
-    For Core LTPA AND LDAP you can reference your secrets under `configuration.core` section of the helm values.
+    For Core LTPA AND LDAP you can reference your secrets under `configuration.core` section of the Helm values.

 #### 3. Check the Required Attributes in Secrets

 There are multiple credentials being used in HCL Digital Experience 9.5.
 Each application has different required attributes for their credential.
-If you intend to use a secret to configure credentials for a specific application, always check the data attributes of the secret that you will be using in order for the helm chart to map those values and be passed/cascaded accordingly to each application.
+If you intend to use a secret to configure credentials for a specific application, always check the data attributes of the secret that you will be using in order for the Helm chart to map those values and be passed/cascaded accordingly to each application.

 !!! note
     Helm validates the inputs and the deployment will not be applied if required attributes are not set properly in the custom secrets.